rodneyshupe/Cookbook/Recipes/Desserts/NewYorkCheesecake.rst

 ----------

-1. FOR THE CRUST: Adjust oven racks to upper-middle and lower-middle positions and heat oven to 325 degrees.
+1. FOR THE CRUST: Adjust oven racks to upper-middle and lower-middle positions and heat oven to 325F.
 Process cracker pieces and sugar in food processor until finely ground, about 30 seconds.
 Add flour and salt and pulse to combine, 2 pulses.
 Add 6 tablespoons melted butter and pulse until crumbs are evenly moistened, about 10 pulses.
 Brush bottom